starlingbank/reactor-maven-plugin/README.md

 ```
 The maven release plugin will then stage and deploy a new versioned release, tagging the git repo
 with the version of the release.

+You should then either rebase onto main or merge the changes, deleting the original `release` branch
+in the process.

 [DOT]: https://en.wikipedia.org/wiki/DOT_(graph_description_language)